Contextual information integration for stance detection via cross-attention: Context integration for stance detection

-It has been shown that (large) PLMs store facts and can be queried as a KB using natural language prompts~\citep{petroni-etal-2019-language, heinzerling-inui-2021-language}.
+Large PLMs can be queried as KBs using natural language prompts~\citep{petroni-etal-2019-language, heinzerling-inui-2021-language}.
 We adopt this paradigm and generate context candidates by prompting a PLM to provide more information on either the target, parts of the input or a combination of both.
-Specifically, we extract noun-phrases from the input sentence of length of up to three words using the Stanford CoreNLP tool~\citep{manning-etal-2014-stanford}, ignoring stopwords and filtering noun-phrases which are equal to the target.
+Precisely, we extract noun-phrases from the input sentence of a length of up to three words using the Stanford CoreNLP tool~\citep{manning-etal-2014-stanford}, ignoring stopwords and filtering noun-phrases which are equal to the target.
 Then, we create prompts using the following templates for single inputs $a$ (e.g. target or noun-phrase)

 and combination of inputs $(a,b)$.